matrix-org/matrix-spec-proposals/proposals/4124-server-auth-simple.md

 change the join rule for the room, but this would provide a disruption to their service that outlives the attack.

+### Theorized workaround for leaky servers: leak detection

+It has been suggested that it is possible to detect a leak by forensically analyzing the DAG in order to find which servers are accepting a denied server's events by analyzing which servers have used them as forward extremities.

+The author does not consider this to be an acceptable workaround, because it is possible for a malicious leaking server to poison `/get_missing_events` and other endpoints to get spec conforming servers to accept events from denied servers without the malicious leaking server generating any suspicious PDUs themselves.
+In this instance, a naive leak detection tool would likely incriminate the wrong server.

 ## Proposal

 ### The `m.server.knock` authorization rule